jerinjacob565/_mobileno-_tracker/README.md

-Thisscript is  for finding information about a phone number
+This script is  for finding information about a phone number